amirilovic/surviving-monorepos/README.md

 - Build only packages which our application depends on.
 - Somehow "select" part of our workspace which an application depends on and install dependencies only for those packages.

-Of course, Turborepo can does exactly these tasks.
+Of course, Turborepo can do exactly these tasks.

 For example, to build only `api`, with turborepo it is enough to run from root of the repo: